 The yacht survey

-The Measurement Tool Kit (as in the right photo) is used to record a variety of dimensions and angles which are recorded on a standard form.
+A survey of the yacht is made, which could employ the ARK survey kit if required, to record a variety of dimensions and angles which are recorded on a standard form.

 - The ideal fixing positions for the transom plates